 Courses on special topics in chemistry, given as the need arises.
 Course may be repeated for different topics.
 Prerequisite: 20 hours of Chemistry.
 Each section may have additional prerequisites to be determined by the instructor.
 LEC.

 Special topics and presentations by students and faculty in areas of current interest such as recent advancements in chemistry, professional development, societal issues facing chemists, and reports of ongoing research.
 This half-semester course is recommended for seniors.
 Prerequisite: CHEM 180.
 LEC.

 May be repeated to accumulate a maximum of 10 credit hours.
-An undergraduate research course, in any of the fields of chemistry, consisting of experimental or theoretical work, or the preparation of an extensive paper based on library investigation of a selected topic.
+An undergraduate research course, in any of the fields of chemistry, consisting of experimental or theoretical work on a selected topic.
 A final report must be submitted to the instructor at the end of the semester.
 Prerequisite: CHEM 201, or CHEM 201 concurrently, or documentation of appropriate laboratory safety training.
 IND.

 CHEM 700.
 Responsible Scholarship in the Chemical Sciences.
 1 Hour.